 Does Deel Offer Volume Discounts?

-Yes - and they're significant for growing teams.
-Deel doesn't publish volume discount tiers, but third-party analysis from eorHQ (2026) and People Managing People (2025) provides a clear picture of the discount structure:
+Yes - and they’re significant for growing teams.
+Volume discounts matter more than promotions or one-time deals: while buyers searching for Deel promotions in 2026 or seasonal pricing deals often come up empty, negotiated headcount-based pricing is where real savings happen.
+Third-party analysis from eorHQ (2026) and People Managing People (2025) provides a clear picture of the discount structure:

 At 50+ employees with a multi-year contract, your effective EOR rate could drop to around $315-$400/month - nearly half the published price.
-That makes Deel significantly more competitive for mid-market and enterprise teams compared to buying at list price.
+Mid-market and enterprise teams that know to ask see dramatically better economics than buyers who take the list price at face value.

 One negotiation tactic that works: start with a smaller headcount commitment and negotiate a rate lock that applies retroactively as you scale.
-Deel's sales team has flexibility to offer "growth pricing" where your per-employee cost decreases automatically as you hit headcount milestones.
-Ask for this explicitly - it isn't offered by default.
+Growth pricing - where per-employee cost decreases automatically as you hit headcount milestones - is available on request but isn’t offered by default.
+Ask for it explicitly during the first sales call.

 Another approach: request a pilot period at a discounted rate for your first 3-6 months.
 Many EOR buyers report success with this, especially when they can demonstrate a clear growth trajectory.
-Deel's sales cycle typically involves custom proposals, so everything from the platform fee to the deposit terms is negotiable if you're bringing 10+ employees.
+Custom proposals are standard in Deel’s sales cycle, so everything from the platform fee to the deposit terms is negotiable if you’re bringing 10+ employees.
 Timing matters too - end-of-quarter outreach tends to yield better concessions as reps work toward targets.

-For comparison, most competitors don't offer volume discounts at all until you hit 50+ headcount.
-Deel's willingness to negotiate at 20+ employees is a competitive advantage that few buyers know about.
-That said, always get discount commitments in writing as part of your service agreement - verbal promises from sales reps don't survive account manager transitions.
+For comparison, most competitors don’t offer volume discounts at all until you hit 50+ headcount.
+Negotiating at 20+ employees is a competitive advantage Deel offers that few buyers know to push for.
+Always get discount commitments in writing as part of your service agreement - verbal promises from sales reps don’t survive account manager transitions.

 How Does Deel Compare to Other EOR Providers?

-Deel's $599/month EOR rate sits in the middle of the pack.
-Most major providers cluster around $599-$699/month, with notable outliers at both ends.
-According to pricing data compiled by RemotePeople (2026), here's how the top six providers compare:
+At $599/month, Deel’s EOR rate sits in the middle of the pack.
+Employer of record pricing across major providers clusters around $599-$699/month, with notable outliers at both ends.
+Pricing data compiled by RemotePeople (2026) shows how the top six providers compare:

 A few patterns stand out.
-Multiplier offers the lowest published starting rate at $400/month, though exact pricing depends on the employee's country.
+Multiplier offers the lowest published starting rate at $400/month, though exact pricing depends on the employee’s country.
 Oyster HR and Papaya Global sit at the premium end, charging $699-$770/month.
-Deel and Remote.com match at $599/month when Remote is billed annually, but Remote charges $699/month on month-to-month billing.
+On annual billing, Deel and Remote.com match at $599/month - but Remote charges $699/month on month-to-month billing.

 For a broader comparison of employer of record providers, including which platforms work best for different team sizes, see our full breakdown.